USCGC Eagle (WIX-327): "America's Tall Ship"

-At the personal invitation of Australian Prime Minister Robert Hawke, Eagle departed the Coast Guard Academy in September 1987 to undertake an ambitious yearlong deployment in honor of the Australian Bicentenary celebrations taking place in 1988.
+At the personal invitation of Australian Prime Minister Bob Hawke, Eagle departed the Coast Guard Academy in September 1987 to undertake an ambitious yearlong deployment in honor of the Australian Bicentenary celebrations taking place in 1988.
 She made her first trip west of the International Date Line into Oceania, inducting her crew into the Domain of the Golden Dragon.
 During this voyage Academy instructors were embarked to conduct the cadets' classes while underway.
 The trip included Eagles only visits to American Samoa and Hawaii and visits to the Australian ports of Lord Howe Island, Newcastle, Brisbane, Hobart, Sydney, and Manly, covering more than 32,000 miles and spending more than eight months away from New London.
 She joined a half dozen ships who travelled from London in recreation of the First Fleet, along with representatives from 20 different countries in a grand parade of sail for the festivities in Sydney on 26 January 1988.

 From 1996 to 1999, Eagle was commanded by Captain Robert J. Papp Jr., who went on to serve as the Commandant of the Coast Guard from 2010 to 2014.
 One significant voyage included a European tour to visit to Eagles birthplace of Hamburg, Germany for her 50th Anniversary in 1996.